CHARGING & REMISSIONS POLICY

 Day Trips and Visitors

-However instrumental or vocal tuition which is part of the National Curriculum or is delivered to the whole class as part of the Wider Opportunities programme will not be charged.
+Instrumental or vocal tuition which is part of the National Curriculum cannot be charged.

 The school is permitted to ask parents to pay for the cost of replacing a broken window or defaced, damaged or lost resources where this is the result of a pupil’s behaviour.